 This may look to be a tiny thing in the face of the challenges we are confronting.
 Yet it alone might have the power to sustain the hard work of remaining open to our world and our times.
 It sustains the view that recognizes that in spite of all our ego-games and self-involvement there remains in us something that is pure, something that is clear.
 Our intention is beyond the limits of our cognitive mind since it includes our emotional makeup and our talents for navigating time.
 Our intention is not like a prayer or an aspiration, though it is often expressed in those ways.
 Our intention, if I was to put it into words, could be said to be the simple desire to see the end of unnecessary suffering for ourselves, our species and the whole of the living earth.

 I prefaced this with a few words about our stories because it’s easy to misunderstand talk about our pure intention.
 With our cultural stories for context, ending suffering is typically heard as ‘nothing hurts’ but that is not what is meant.
-We cannot remove the pain from life but we can remove suffering from that pain.
-Like many of the teachings related to the middle way what is being alluded to is subtle.
+We cannot remove the pain from life but we can remove unnecessary suffering from that pain.
+What is here being alluded to is subtle.
 The Stoics had some element of the right understanding when they encouraged students with, “He is most powerful who has power over himself.”
 They recognized there is a value to staying true to one’s ideals, that it delivers a happiness that is not dependent on the fickle winds of fate and fortune which we cannot control.

 Those of us who dwell in the overdeveloped world are of necessity enmeshed in systems which harm the earth.
 Modern life entails participation in activities we don’t approve of, activities actively damaging our planet.
 Often alternative means for procuring life’s necessities are not available.
 Mass produced, mass marketed, mass consumed industrialized culture suffers from mono-vision.
 For all our talk of freedom and technological progress there is a surprising dearth of real choices for how we work, move, eat and educate ourselves.
 Monopolies abound, dissensus not so much.
 An honest appraisal of our situation recognizes that there is much we as individuals do not control.